 We got slate.
 Correction, we had slate.
 Now we have places like Blaennau Ffestinniog, miles of terraces, more broken windows, no slate, just slag heaps, and nothing to do Saturday night except take a swing at a copper.

 Pride.
 Did we got pride?
 We did got pride.
 Once was a time when they could shout down the pit-shaft for a scrum-half, bring 'im up early off shift, scrub him down, get him to the Cardiff Arms Park and let him open up the English defence like a Bute Street slapper's thighs.
 We had.

 A lot of us got dead, you know.
 You know those English Archers at Agincourt?
 Most of 'em didn't speak English, and when young Henry cried, "For England and St George," it was Valleys Boys who turned to each other and said, "What the fuck's he saying?" before they went in and slaughtered half of French nobility.

 Welsh Bowmen.
 Right?
 And Henry was born in Monmouth right?
 And the most Victoria crosses in one day?
 Rorke's Drift?
 Welshman almost all of 'em, blokes called Jones, Griffiths, Williams and Evans.

 We died in our hundreds for you.
 The worst mining disaster on our island?
 October 14th 1913, Senghennydd, Glamorgan.
-Sure it was sad, it was tragic but fer fuck's sake, that it was only ten years after we lost another hundred and fifty, same place, same mine, same fucking madness.
+Sure it was sad, it was tragic but fer fuck's sake, that it was only ten years after we lost another 150, same place, same mine, same fucking madness.

 So here's tragedy for you.
 Men with black faces, eyes staring, men with rotten, gasping lungs, valleys poets with no future, boys on drugs, no future, rugby no future.